 Transactions are the underlying unit of activity on any blockchain.
 How rapidly transactions are processed is critical in determining how useful a given cryptocurrency will turn out to be.

 Transaction per second (TPS) refers to the number of transactions that a network can process each second.
 The faster the network is, the better it manages congestion.
 As a result, this gives it a higher payment efficiency and thus, a higher chance of adoption, institutional or individual.

-Visa Transactions Per Second Vs. Mastercard Vs. Bitcoin
+Visa Transactions Per Second vs Mastercard TPS vs Bitcoin TPS

-The main difference between PayPal and Bitcoin is that PayPal needs to make their payment through third-party networks like banks and credit cards, while Bitcoin’s payment occurs without intermediaries and on a public open-source blockchain visible to all stakeholders without differentiation.
+The main difference between PayPal and Bitcoins’ transactions per second is that PayPal needs to make their payment through third-party networks like banks and credit cards, while Bitcoin’s payment occurs without intermediaries and on a public open-source blockchain visible to all stakeholders without differentiation.

 Some benefits possessed by Bitcoin in comparison to PayPal include lower transaction costs, time reduction, more freedom to perform transactions, and they are decentralized in nature.
 Some altcoins, however, surpass Bitcoin in these characteristics, which has given rise to a blossoming decentralized finance (DeFi) market.